 Repeat this process on the driver’s side.
 Be especially careful of all wire looms in the way here!
 Slice or drill into one of these and your project will quickly get way worse.

 Audio Amp Back In

 Worn out yet?
 I sure as hell was by this point.
 Now you can start putting things back together.
 One of the first challenges is getting the audio amp back in.
-The instructions say you have to bend the bracket for clearance but don’t give any details.
+The instructions say you have to bend the bracket for clearance but doesn’t give any details.
 Do whatever works for you.
-I bent then end close to the bar up a bit and the other end down a bit.
+I bent the end closest to the bar up a bit and the other end down a bit.
 Took a few tries to get it in.
-I found mounting the amp on the base and putting it in was easier than trying to get the amp on the base after installing the base.
+I found mounting the amp on the base and then putting it in was easier than trying to get the amp on the base after installing the base.
 Makes one of the nuts harder to get to but that was easier than struggling with it the other way.

 The drain hoses are the next task.
 You can follow their instructions to zip-tie them but I used a small bolt and attached them that way.
 I did put a longer hose on the driver’s side from the top to the connector because it wasn’t long enough to give me the assurance I wanted that the end would remain in the drain.
 It is a 1/2″ inner diameter hose I think.
 I happened to have some lightweight tubing which I wrapped in black tape (my tube was red).
 I like the security of a bolted drain hose I knew wouldn’t move.